Skip to main content

 Octo project is a collection of libraries to help write cloud infrastructure as code.
 These libraries are TypeScript based.

-The base Octo library, called octo, is general-purpose, and it abstracts your infrastructure into logical components, such as Models, Modules, and Resources.
+The base Octo library, called octo, is general-purpose, and it abstracts your infrastructure into logical components, such as Models, Resources, and Modules.
 It is cloud-agnostic, meaning, the definition of Octo components can work with any cloud provider.

 Then, there are individual libraries for supported cloud providers which takes the abstracted Octo components and maps them to the underlying cloud resources.
 One such library is octo-aws-cdk, which provides support for infrastructure in AWS.